aayars/comrade/README.md

 # Comrade

-## Comrade is good Mastodon bot. Салюд!

-Stream and post toots with a simple callback-driven interface.
+Post tweets and toots with media attachments.

 Read the docs at [readthedocs](http://comrade.readthedocs.io/)